syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 ### Tapped event

-The [ItemTapped](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTapped_EV.html) event will be triggered whenever tapping the item.
-[ItemTappedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemTappedEventArgs.html) has the following members which the information for the `ItemTapped` event:
+The [ItemTapped](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTapped_EV.html) event will be triggered whenever you have tapped on the item.
+[ItemTappedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemTappedEventArgs.html) has the following members which provides the information for `ItemTapped` event.

  * ItemType: It gets the type of the tapped item.
  * ItemData: The underlying data associated with the tapped item as its arguments.